+I made the first train with a relatively cushy four minutes to spare and boarded the train without seeing anyone else on the trip.
 Arriving in Brussels, I hopped off the train and noticed that there was a bit of commotion in the station, more than what I would consider “normal” for a weekday morning.
-There were also quite a bit of police scurrying about, which always makes me nervous since, for some reason, police always seem to question rather tall Americans clad in cycling gear.
+There was also quite a bit of police scurrying about, which always makes me nervous since, for some reason, police always seem to question rather tall Americans clad in cycling gear.

 Or at least that is what it seems like to me.

-I checked the departure board and noticed that my train for Rochefort, was delayed according to the “big board.”
-There was no indication as to how long before it would leave, which was odd—usually the later departure time is calculated and indicated.
+I checked the enormous departure board and noticed that my train for Rochefort, was delayed.
+There was no indication as to how long before it would leave, which was odd—usually, the later departure time is calculated and indicated.
 It did have the track of the train, however, which meant that the train was in the station, so I headed to the platform, hoping to board.
-When I got there, though, the entire platform was roped off—there was no was to get to my train.
+When I got there, though, the entire platform was roped off—there was no way to get to my train.

-As I stood there, at the head of the platform, I wondered if I was going to be able to board the train.
-As I nudged my way up to the chain that was erected to prevent travelers temporary access to the platform, I was stopped by a police officer.
+As I stood there, at the head of the platform, clad in my cycling gear and grasping the handlebars of my bike, I pondered my options: wait for the next train (which would mean arriving well past eight), riding the 150 kilometers over hilly terrain (which would get me to Poix-St.-Hubert well past nine), or wait for the current situation to play out.
+Option three was my only “real” choice.
+As I nudged my way up to the chain that was erected to prevent temporary access to the platform, I was stopped by a police officer.

 Here we go again.

-Even though I would consider my French very good, I always act as if I don’t speak any a word of the language when I have an interaction with European police—I have found it better to conduct those exchanges in English—if I am going to be accused of something, I want the conversation to be conducted in a language that favors me (at least that was the theory I work with).
+Even though I would consider my French very good, I always act as if I don’t speak a word of the language when I have an interaction with European police.
+I have found it better to conduct those exchanges in English; if I am going to be accused of something, I want the conversation to be conducted in a language that favors me (at least that is the theory).

 What really drives me nuts, though, is when I see the Canadian flag on luggage, the prevalence of which has coincided with the increasing threat of terrorism.
 I can’t say for sure, but it seems as though those flags are placed on their belongings as if to say: “I know I look like, talk like, and often act like an American, but see the flag?
 I am a Canadian!”